readyapi/cligenius/docs/tutorial/options-autocompletion.md

 As a simple example, let's show it on the screen before completion.

-Because completion is based on the output printed by your program (handled internally by **Types**), during completion we can't just print something else as we normally do.
+Because completion is based on the output printed by your program (handled internally by **Cligenius**), during completion we can't just print something else as we normally do.

 ### Printing to "standard error"